cjsaylor/chessbot/README.md

 ## Why not use Slack's RTM API?

-There are two reason:
+1. We do not need realtime communication, webhooks perform perfectly fine for the asynchonous nature of Chess.

-1. We have to implement a web server anyways for serving the game board as a PNG to be unfurled by Slack.
+2. We have to implement a web server anyways for serving the game board as a PNG to be unfurled by Slack.
-2. RTM messages don't support attachments yet.
+3. RTM messages don't support attachments.

-I will reconsider RTM if the messaging ability improves and I will split off the gameboard rendering webserver to its own process at that time.